DeanJain/JavaBigdata/GCP.md

 - scalable, reliable and managed authoritative Domain Naming System (DNS) service running on the same infrastructure as Google.
 - It has low latency, high availability and is a cost-effective way to make application and services available to your users.

-##### Firewall
- GCP Firewall is a service that allows for micro-segmentation.
-Firewall rules are created per VPC and can be based on IPs, IP ranges, tags, and service accounts.
-Several firewall rules are created by default but can be modified.

 ##### Identity Aware Proxy (IAP)
 IAP is a service that replaces the VPN when a user is working from an untrusted network.
 It controls access to your application based on user identity, device status, and IP address.
 It is part of Google's BeyondCorp security model.